MiguelASCorreia/ProtoCollectorFramework/README.md

     "number":20
 	}
   ```
-  The field *observations* contains an array which stores objects like the one shown in the following piece of code.
+  The field *observations* contains an array which stores objects like the one shown in the following excerpt of code.
-  Each observation is composed by:
+  Each observation is composed of:
   1. *name*: the name given to the observation.
   1. *limited_to*: optional field that restricts the observation to a desired number of EOIs.
-It's important to notice that the previous shown filed *general_data* has the same structure of the field *iterations* due to the fact of being EOI undependable.
+It's important to notice that the previously shown filed *general_data* has the same structure the field *iterations* due to the fact of being EOI independent.
-  1. *helper*: optional field which purpose is to help the user understand what must be done for the observation and can be use to create UI related components like a pop-up for guiding the user.
+  1. *helper*: optional field whose purpose is to help the user understand what must be done for the observation and can be used to create UI related components such as pop-ups to guide the user.
   1. *iterations*: JSONArray that indicates a collection of values that must be registered.

 ```